-- Motorists do not observe the speed limits and fail to stop at the zebra and school crossings - The slip road on to the A12 towards Witham is hazardous because of the road layout and speed of traffic

-- High level of noise and air pollution from the A12 could increase with the proposed 3-lane improvements - HGV movements cause traffic problems, congestion, road damage due to the size of the vehicles and air pollution - The current car parking facility at the railway station is considered too expensive and consequently this leads to increased on road parking in some local residential streets - The bus services are inadequate to meet the needs of the community, especially the more rural areas.
-There is no bus service running in tandem with the railway timetable - A considerable number of children in the Infant and Junior Schools are from outside the village although relocating them is unlikely to provide sufficient places to accommodate the residents of Hatfield Peverel and Nounsley due to extensive the development of housing - Parking in the vicinity of the school is a problem.
+- Motorists do not observe the speed limits and fail to stop at the zebra and school crossings - The slip road on to the A12 towards Witham is hazardous because of the road layout and speed of traffic - High level of noise and air pollution from the A12 could increase with the proposed 3-lane improvements - HGV movements cause traffic problems, congestion, road damage due to the size of the vehicles and air pollution - The current car parking facility at the railway station is considered too expensive and consequently this leads to increased on road parking in some local residential streets - The bus services are inadequate to meet the needs of the community, especially the more rural areas.
+There is no bus service running in tandem with the railway timetable - A considerable number of children in the Infant and Junior Schools are from outside the village although in the long term the schools are unlikely to have sufficient places to accommodate the residents of Hatfield Peverel and Nounsley due to housing development - Parking in the vicinity of the school is a problem.
 There is only limited on-site parking for staff members - Travel out of the area to secondary schools is by car, bus, or train.
-Public transport costs are of concern - Expansion of neighbouring towns and villages may impact on Hatfield Peverel children when they come to apply for secondary places because the Parish is not in a priority school catchment - NHS funding reduction is an issue for the GPs and the staffing levels needed to support the surgery services required in this community - The existing GP surgery will struggle to cater for any further population growth as the patient list is now operating at full capacity.
-The closure of a GP walk-in service in nearby Springfield has exacerbated the situation - There can be a long wait for an appointment with a specific doctor due to the way the surgery operates its appointment system - Residents of Nounsley using public transport to access the village GP surgery or neighbouring towns for the opticians are limited to a bus service operating every two hours - The Village Hall is an important facility that needs on-going investment and community support.
+Public transport costs are of concern - Expansion of neighbouring towns and villages may impact on Hatfield Peverel children when they come to apply for secondary places because the Parish is not in a priority area for any secondary school.
+The Malting's Academy does, however, give priority to children attending St Andrew's C of E Junior School. - NHS funding reduction is an issue for the GPs and the staffing levels needed to support the surgery services required in this community - The existing GP surgery will struggle to cater for any further population growth as the patient list is now operating at full capacity.
+The closure of a GP walk-in service in nearby Springfield has exacerbated the situation

+- There can be a long wait for an appointment with a specific doctor due to the way the surgery operates its appointment system - Residents of Nounsley using public transport to access the village GP surgery or neighbouring towns for the opticians are limited to a bus service operating every two hours - The Village Hall is an important facility that needs on-going investment and community support.
 Its use should be continuously reviewed and creative ideas for future development to ensure sustainability e.g., relocating the library, café/ tearoom, public toilets - The Sportsmans Arms, Nounsley, has historically been a valuable resource and was protected as an Asset of Community Value but this has lapsed.
 It has been identified as a Non-Designated Heritage Asset in a planning application.
-This could be an important hub and community centre for the future which would have to be replaced with an alternate site if proposed for residential development - There are a large number of cyclists in the village, and it would be good to encourage a club/group to form - The village would benefit from having a public toilet especially near the Rec
+This could be an important hub and community centre for the future which would have to be replaced with an alternate site if proposed for residential development

+- There are a large number of cyclists in the village, and it would be good to encourage a club/group to form - The village would benefit from having a public toilet especially near the Rec

-Dentist Doctor
+Doctor